DukeEnglish/chatllm/list100.md

 order:  3
 ---

 I learn one thing today from this [site](https://huyenchip.com/list-100/) which is quite interesting.
-Therefore, I create my own list and shows here.
+Therefore, I create my own todo list here.
+.
 - [ ] Give an English speech
 - [ ] Start an nonprofit organization
 - [ ] See my book being sold at an airport